reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 The "Diff" tab should also show us that `state.posts` had one new item added, which is at index 2.

-Notice that our `AddPostForm` component has some React `useState` hooks inside, to keep track of the title and content values the user is typing in.
-Remember, **the Redux store should only contain data that's considered "global" for the application!** In this case, only the `AddPostForm` will need to know about the latest values for the input fields, so we want to keep that data in React component state instead of trying to keep the temporary data in the Redux store.
+Remember, **the Redux store should only contain data that's considered "global" for the application!** In this case, only the `AddPostForm` will need to know about the latest values for the input fields.
+Even if we built the form with ["controlled" inputs](https://react.dev/reference/react-dom/components/input#controlling-an-input-with-a-state-variable), we'd want to keep the data in React component state instead of trying to keep the temporary data in the Redux store.
 When the user is done with the form, we dispatch a Redux action to update the store with the final values based on the user input.

 ## What You've Learned